couchbase/cbft/DESIGN.md

 * An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.
 A PIndex has a 1-to-1 relationship with a bleve full-text index.
+To process query requests, a query needs to be scatter-gather'ed across the multiple PIndexes of an index.

 * This partitioning of indexes into PIndexes happens at index creation time (i.e., index definition time).
 To keep things simple for now,